-The trail to Angels Landing is around 4km and after a series of switchbacks you reach Scout Lookout.
+The trail to Angels Landing is around 4km and after a series of switchbacks, you reach Scout Lookout.
 From here you can either turn back or make the final ascent towards the top of Angels Landing which is very strenuous with steel chains at some parts.
 We took the first option as I was not feeling very comfortable at the start of the final part to Angels Landing.
 It also doesn’t help that there are lots of people that want to do this, so doing it at your own pace is very difficult.

-A lesser known trail is the Canyon Overlook trail, a short trail (1.6k) with a spectacular view of Zion Canyon.
-The trail head is located at the Zion-Mt Carmel tunnel.
+A lesser-known trail is the Canyon Overlook trail, a short trail (1.6k) with a spectacular view of Zion Canyon.
+The trailhead is located at the Zion-Mt Carmel tunnel.

 This was the first ‘canyon’ we saw on our first road trip in the US, making a greater impression on me than the Grand Canyon, that we would visit a week later.

 Canyonlands is located near Moab and Arches National Park, making it perfect to combine the two parks as we did.
 It is a colorful canyon eroded by the Colorado River and the Green River.
-Most people (like us) stay in the Island in the Sky district where you have spectacular views over the canyon and its surroundings.
+Most people (like us) stay in the Island in the Sky district where you have spectacular views of the canyon and its surroundings.

 From this part, there are some nice views through short walks such as Grand viewpoint trail, that will bring you to the end of the Island in the Sky Mesa.
 Because of the magnificent view, this is one of the most popular trails in the park.